okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 Consider the following questions to help you choose which pathway to use for submission:

-* Are you submitting a new SSO integration?
+* Are you submitting a new or published SSO integration?
   * [Use the OIN Wizard for SSO integrations](#submission-process-for-sso-integrations).
 * Are you submitting a new or published SCIM or Workflows integration?
   * [Use the OIN Manager for LCM integrations](#submission-process-for-lcm-integrations).